All Episodes

 We didn't think of the consequences.

-We just we just kept pursuing it.
+We just kept pursuing it.

 We pursued to tell the American people the truth heading into this election.